WandilePhinzi/Blazor-Application-Development/README.md

 ## Overview
 This project involves improving an exiting Blazor Application that manages CRUD operations for the project and client data.
-It adheres to repository patterns , coding principles and desin patterns.The main objective is to implement repository class Transfer the data access operations and ensure the application adheres to good aoftware practices
+It adheres to repository patterns , coding principles and desing patterns.The main objective is to implement repository class Transfer the data access operations and ensure the application adheres to good software practices

 ## Key Features
 User Registration and Login: Users can create accounts and log in securely to access the application's functionalities.